neatComponents: website development system

 - taken from a the first record returned by a query, defined on the query tab of the dialog.

-Tip: For a simple scenario, enter the Username and Password directly in the dialog, and take the Status from the Form
+Tip: For a simple scenario, enter the Token directly in the dialog, and take the Status from the Form

 When are Tweets sent?